UNESCO World Heritage sites

 Agios Nikolaos tis Stegis

 Agios Nikolaos tis Stegis, near Kakopetria in the Solea Valley, is one of Cyprus’s most important painted churches, preserving multiple phases of Byzantine frescoes inside a modest mountain building.
 Its steep timber roof, added for protection, helped these wall paintings survive centuries of harsh weather and shifting rule.
 This article explains how the church evolved, what the fresco layers show, and why the site remains a rare visual record of Byzantine life in Cyprus.
-Agios Nikolaos tis Stegis stands on the western bank of the Karkotis River, near the village of Kakopetria, at an elevation of roughly 700 meters. dreamstime-com This mountain setting explains one of the church’s most defining features.
-Unlike urban Byzantine churches, which display their domes openly,…
+Agios Nikolaos tis Stegis stands on the western bank of the Karkotis River, near the village of Kakopetria, at an elevation of roughly 700 meters.
+This mountain setting explains one of the church’s most defining features.
+Unlike urban Byzantine churches, which display their domes openly, this…

 Read more